• The formulas

 Why contribution margin matters

-Discount discipline: If you know contribution margin, you know how far you can reduce price before a sale stops contributing to fixed costs.
+Discount discipline: If you know contribution margin, you know how far you can reduce price before a sale stops contributing to fixed costs, a concept closely tied to cost-volume-profit analysis as described by Investopedia.

 Mix optimization: Promote high-contribution offers when capacity is scarce; use low-contribution offers strategically for acquisition if lifetime value justifies it.